mmuratarat/mmuratarat.github.io/_pages/faq.md

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/two-way+manova.png?raw=true)

 **NOTE** The Kruskal-Wallis H test is a non-parametric test that is used in place of a one-way ANOVA.
 Besides, ANOVA can also be used for repeated measures.
-The Friedman test is a non-parametric alternative to ANOVA with repeated measures .No normality assumption is required.
+The Friedman test is a non-parametric alternative to ANOVA with repeated measures.
+No normality assumption is required.

 **Assumptions for ANOVA**